cssconf/2017.cssconf.eu/_speakers/nadieh-bremer.md

 ---

 <p>
 What do a former astronomer and a software engineer have in common?
 A love for data visualization!
 Not a joke, but a real thing: Nadieh, a data-viz designer with a background in astronomy will team up with <a href="shirley-wu.html">Shirley Wu</a>, a developer who loves painting and Pixar animation.
-Together they will show us how to leverage web technologies like SVG and CSS to achieve stunning visualizations, and how their collaborative project Data sketches helped them to explore the possibilities.
+Together they will show us how to leverage web technologies like SVG and CSS to achieve stunning visualizations, and how their collaborative project <a href="http://www.datasketch.es/">data sketches</a> helped them to explore the possibilities.
 </p>